Yamagata Aritomo: Elder statesman (genrō)

 After 1900, Yamagata retired from direct participation in cabinet government, but he continued to exercise influence as a member of the genrō (元老), an unofficial group of elder statesmen who advised the emperor and selected Japan's prime ministers.
 He became the central figure in a long-standing political rivalry with Itō Hirobumi.
 This rivalry split the oligarchy into two major factions: a "militarist" faction led by Yamagata, and a "civil" faction led by Itō.
 Throughout 1900 to 1909, Yamagata vied against Itō for control of Japanese policy while exercising influence through his protégé, Katsura Tarō.
 While both men were conservatives, Yamagata championed bureaucratic, non-party government, whereas Itō, believing cooperation with the parties was necessary, formed his own party, the Rikken Seiyūkai, in 1900.
-In 1903, Yamagata and Katsura engineered Itō's removal from party leadership by having him appointed President of the Privy Council, effectively isolating him from direct political involvement.
-After the assassination of Itō Hirobumi in 1909, Yamagata emerged as the highest authority in the Meiji government below the Emperor.
+In 1903, Yamagata and Katsura engineered Itō's removal from party leadership by having him appointed President of the Privy Council.
+Upon Itō's death in 1909, Yamagata successfully consolidated power as the highest authority in the imperial regime below the Emperor himself.

 Yamagata was a central figure in Japan's foreign policy during this period.
 As a check against Russian expansionism, he was a strong proponent of the Anglo-Japanese Alliance in 1902.
 During the Russo-Japanese War (1904–1905), he was the final authority on military strategy as Chief of the Army General Staff.
 Believing Japan's resources were overextended, he successfully argued for an end to the war after the victory at Mukden, against the wishes of some field commanders who wanted to press on.
 After the war, convinced that Russia would seek revenge, he pushed for another massive expansion of the army, calling for a force of fifty divisions.
 He was a key architect of the 1907 Imperial Defense Policy, which established Russia as the army's primary hypothetical opponent and codified a forward-based, offensive strategy on the Asian continent.
 Invoking the military's prerogative of supreme command, he ensured that the plan was drafted with no input from civilian leaders.
 He was also a key force behind the annexation of Korea in 1910.